entdark/jaMME/README.md

 jaMME
 =====

-jaMME is an engine modification of Jedi Academy for making movies.
+jaMME is an engine modification of Jedi Academy for moviemaking.
 It's a port of q3mme with most of its features and some new ones.
 The modification is based on early (May 2013th) version of OpenJK.
 Original source code belongs to Raven Software.

 # Features #
 * demo playback control (pause, rewind)